SC5/harvestbalance-chrome/README.md

 **Day length** is used to calculate the expected hours (working days * day length).

+**Monday length** can be used to set a different day length for Mondays.

 **Holidays list** contains all days that are excluded from expected hours calculation.
 Currently holiday lists are hardcoded in source, see **HOLIDAYS** in **src/harvest.js** for available lists.

 **Reset all data** button will clear the local storage and reload monthly balances from Harvest.